 The committee can assist towers by:

 - Offering our Wombel and other resources to aid recruitment

 - Advising on techniques for training of ringers

 - Training teachers by promoting the Association of Ringing Teachers’ Integrated Teacher Training Scheme

 - Providing workshops and/or resources – please contact the Chairman for details.

-> The committee organises courses and workshops for improving ringing skills at a more advanced level.
-Our current courses available include:
+The committee organises courses and workshops for improving ringing skills at a more advanced level.
+Courses we have run recently include:

-> - Theory of Everything for Beginners.
+- Theory of Everything for Beginners.
 Well not quite – we only have a few hours.
 The idea behind this course is to explain some of the jargon to recent recruits to ringing, along with exercises to explain things and improve bell control.
 Come along with your questions and we will try to answer them.

 - Ringing Up and Down in Peal.
 You can ring a bell up and down, but get out of place when ringing with others?
 We will provide a team of experts, and give you the chance to practice with them – or maybe you want to try leading up or down?

 - Basic Change Ringing.
 Ready to move from rounds & calls – would you like to try plain hunt.
 Or maybe you would like to advance your skills?